Train hero fights for life as knife attack suspect remains in police custody

 Huntingdon station remains closed and police have thanked the public for their patience.

-LNER, which operates East Coast Main Line services in the UK, said disruption to its services between London King’s Cross and Lincoln, Doncaster, Leeds, Bradford Forster Square and Harrogate was expected to last until Monday, with passengers advised to defer their travel where possible.
+LNER, which operates East Coast Main Line services in the UK, said it expects normal service to resume on Monday, with passengers advised to check their journey online for the latest information.

 Anyone with information they believe could help police is asked to contact BTP by texting 61016 quoting reference 663 of 01/11/25.